slsa-framework/oss-na24-slsa-workshop/activities/03/readme.md

 In this demo, the attestations are stored along the container.
 This means that to store the deployment attestation, the team calling the evaluator needs write access to the registry, so it will not work if you try to deploy an image that you do not own since you will not have write access to the registry account.
 The workaround is to create an organization registry account on docker, and use that to store all attestations.
 You will need to follow these steps:

 1. Update the [Sign function](https://github.com/laurentsimon/slsa-policy/blob/main/cmd/evaluator/internal/deployment/evaluate/evaluate.go#L91) used to sign the deployment attestation.
 This function is also used for signing the publish attestation, but we should not change the logic for the latter.
-You will need to add `RegistryClientOpts` to  [cosign.CheckOpts](https://github.com/laurentsimon/slsa-policy/blob/main/cmd/evaluator/internal/utils/crypto/crypto.go#L191-L199) - See [here](https://github.com/slsa-framework/slsa-verifier/blob/v2.5.1/verifiers/internal/gha/verifier.go#L275-L281) for example.
+You will need to add `RegistryClientOpts` to  [cosign.CheckOpts](https://github.com/laurentsimon/slsa-policy/blob/main/cmd/evaluator/internal/utils/crypto/crypto.go#L191-L199) - See [example code](https://github.com/slsa-framework/slsa-verifier/blob/v2.5.1/verifiers/internal/gha/verifier.go#L275-L281).
 2. Add an option to the evaluator CLI.
 3. Update your deployment evaluator to use the new option.
 4. Share your code with us!
 We can merge it in [slsa-policy repository](https://github.com/laurentsimon/slsa-policy).